IDSplat: Instance-Decomposed 3D Gaussian Splatting for Driving Scenes: Experiments

 \parsection{NVS results} We report PSNR, SSIM \cite{zhou2004ssim}, and LPIPS \cite{zhang2018lpips} as our primary evaluation metrics, with LPIPS computed using the VGG network~\cite{simonyan2014very}.
 To specifically assess performance in dynamic regions, we also compute dynamic PSNR (DPSNR) using dynamic object masks.
 Since both {\modelname} and SplatAD support lidar rendering, we additionally evaluate lidar metrics for these methods, reporting median squared depth error, RMSE intensity error, ray drop accuracy, and chamfer distance (CD).

 For a fair comparison with prior work, we adopt the data splits and evaluation protocols of each baseline.
 For DeSiRe-GS, we follow their setup of using 90\% of the frames for optimization and evaluating on every tenth frame.
 We conduct these experiments on the dynamic NOTR subset, using the three front cameras.
 Due to computational constraints of DeSiRe-GS, we use half-resolution images and only the first 50 frames in each sequence.
 For AD-GS, we follow their protocol of using 75\% of the frames for optimization and evaluating on every fourth frame.
 Consistent with their settings, we use the eight sequences presented in StreetGS, the front camera, and full-resolution images.
+We use the same setting as DeSiRe-GS for CoDa-4DGS, but run the experiments on the complete NOTR dataset.
+To compare our results to SplatFlow, we use the same 4 Waymo sequences used in \cite{chen2026periodic} using 75\% of frames for training.
 To calculate DPSNR for each setting, we use the same dynamic masks originally used by each respective method as the ground truth.

 We present comparisons with baseline methods in \cref{tab:results_both_splits}. {\modelname} achieves competitive or superior performance to prior work on both full-frame and dynamic-region evaluations.
-Notably, {\modelname} performs comparably to its supervised counterpart, SplatAD.
-Furthermore, {\modelname} also attains performance close to SplatAD in terms of lidar metrics, as shown in \cref{tab:results_lidar}.
+Notably, {\modelname} performs comparably to its supervised counterpart, SplatAD, and achieves similar performance on LiDAR metrics (\cref{tab:results_lidar}). {\modelname} further outperforms SplatAD when the latter uses tracks from CasTrack, demonstrating that our approach can outperform dataset-specific trackers.

 \parsection{Decomposition quality} To better understand the differences in DPSNR across methods, \cref{fig:instance_masks} visualizes the dynamic object masks generated by DeSiRe-GS, AD-GS, and our method.
 AD-GS yields reasonably accurate dynamic regions, while DeSiRe-GS often over-segments static areas.
 Both methods only segment dynamic regions and cannot decompose individual object instances.
 In contrast, {\modelname} generates instance masks that closely align with ground truth.
 Since our model maintains a consistent set of Gaussians for each object, the appearance and geometry of each actor remain stable, leading to more coherent reconstructions and high rendering quality in dynamic regions.
 Further, \cref{fig:actor_editing} illustrates how our instance-decomposition enables targeted modification of objects.